Hanson & Doremus Investment Management Sells 175 Shares of iShares ESG Aware MSCI EAFE ETF (NASDAQ:ESGD)

-Hanson & Doremus Investment Management lessened its stake in iShares ESG Aware MSCI EAFE ETF (NASDAQ:ESGD – Get Rating) by 4.1% in the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 4,058 shares of the company’s stock after selling 175 shares during the quarter.
-Hanson & Doremus Investment Management’s holdings in iShares ESG Aware MSCI EAFE ETF were worth $267,000 as of its most recent SEC filing.
+Hanson & Doremus Investment Management reduced its holdings in iShares ESG Aware MSCI EAFE ETF (NASDAQ:ESGD – Get Rating) by 4.1% in the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor owned 4,058 shares of the company’s stock after selling 175 shares during the quarter.
+Hanson & Doremus Investment Management’s holdings in iShares ESG Aware MSCI EAFE ETF were worth $267,000 at the end of the most recent reporting period.

 iShares ESG Aware MSCI EAFE ETF Price Performance